Obama opens door to new U.S. ties with Myanmar

 However, he cited stubborn U.S. concerns over Myanmar's stance with North Korea, human rights, treatment of ethnic minorities and the continued detention of political prisoners.
 U.S. officials have said these issues must be addressed before Washington can consider ending economic sanctions.

 "If Burma fails to move down the path of reform, it will continue to face sanctions and isolation.
-But if it seizes this moment, then reconciliation can prevail," Obama said.
+But if it seizes this moment, then reconciliation can prevail," he said.

 HUMAN RIGHTS